minprog/app-studio/info/10 Syllabus.md

 ## Grades

 This section is not final yet, but participation and practice assignments, and design homework will all be part of your final grade.
-Non-effort in any of these will lead to a failing grade for the course.
+Non-effort in any of these will lead to a failing grade for the course, regardless of compensation.

 It will be something like this:

-- homework participation: 30%
+- homework participation: 20%
-- graded design review: 20%
+- graded design review: 30%
 - programming project: 30%
 - final project report: 20%